 Interest rates are very sensitive to a number of external factors, including monetary and budgetary policies, the national and international economic and political environment, and the risk aversion of economic actors.
-Interest rates across most large economies experienced significant increase in 2022 following major central banks rates hikes to counteract the elevated inflation observed during the year.

 An increase in interest rates usually leads to a fall in the market value of fixed income securities that SCOR Europe holds.
 In the case of a need for cash, SCOR Europe may be obliged to sell fixed income securities, possibly realizing capital losses.